 Resize your image for printing in your desired size at a resolution of between 180 to 360 pixels per inch (most photographers use 300 ppi) – many DSLRs give you a resolution of 72 ppi, which is wrong for printing, but easily resized.

+Remember also that cropping an image cuts file size by a surprising amount.
 If you have the option ensure the colour is set to 8 bit/Channel, never 16 bit/Channel as this is too much information and can lead to lines/banding in various areas in your print.

 Use every Genuine Camera Sensor Pixel in your prints – use all available pixels from your camera sensor – see below:

-Mistake 11: Over-adjusting images
+Bonus Mistake: Over-adjusting images

-Reviewing your images on screen often leads you into a common trap; over-adjustment until they look good on the monitor (sharpening / contrast / colour saturation) which often results in a bad overcooked print appearance.
+Reviewing your images on screen often leads you into a common trap; over-adjustment until they look good on the monitor (sharpening / contrast / colour saturation) which often results in a bad overcooked print and unnatural appearance.

 Better to test print an unadjusted image, straight from your digital camera, or original image, and review sharpness / colour / impact according to your test print, then keep your adjustments subtle – you are more likely to retain true photographic image quality.

 Use your monitor as a rough guide, of course, but remember to keep your adjustments small and subtle – computer screens usually persuade you to over sharpen and over adjust!
+This advice also applies to RAW processing controls while viewing a small preview window on an inaccurate monitor.

-Marrutt Advice / Fix: Less is more!
+Marrutt Advice / Fix: Edit in moderation – Less is more!

-One Extra for Black & White Printing …
+And one Extra for Black & White Printing …

 Don’t ever use generic printer profiles – we now advise that you obtain our free custom printer profiles for every paper you use for black & white printing.
 Colour printing is more forgiving than black & white printing.